Table of Contents

-Maybe you have been playing a 7-string guitar for a while now.
+Maybe you have been playing a 7-string electric guitar for a while now.
 Or perhaps you are just getting started.
-Whatever the case, the desire to experiment with different tuning arrangements is sure to come around at some point.
+The desire to experiment with different tunings is sure to come at some point.

 For some guitarists, it is because they have a favorite band or sound they are looking to find.
 For others, it is because they are advancing in technique.